mth996/Island-Escape/README.md

 # Island-Escape
-An Endless runner game made for PC here are the scripts I was responsible
+An Endless runner game made for PC.
+Here are the scripts I was responsible

 Game Object Type: Audio